Program Information

 What does the school need to provide?

-A space large enough to fit 12 students comfortably that has access to a sink and an outlet.
+A space large enough to fit 12 students comfortably that has access to a working sink and outlet.

 How many students are in each class?